Correlating galaxy shapes and initial conditions: an observational study: Discussion

+Despite these worries about additional systematic effects, we point out that the two correlations our analysis picks out as the most promising are the two correlations expected from the tidal torque theory arguments \cite{Lee:2000br}.
+Tidal torque theory predicts preferred alignment of the galaxy spin with the intermediate axis of the tidal tensor, which translates into a deficit correlation in $L_R(\hat T)^2L_R$ and excess correlation in $|L_RL_0^{\phi}|$, which both agree with our results (Fig.~\ref{fig:study_mag_splits}).

-In general, excess signals are compatible when using either $\vec L_R$ or $\vec L_T$, galaxy spin vectors parallel and tangential to the line of sight.
+We find that excess signals are mutually compatible when using either $\vec L_R$ or $\vec L_T$, galaxy spin vectors parallel and tangential to the line of sight.
 The error bars are always larger for correlations including $\vec L_T$, which is understandable given that the position angle $\alpha$ acts as an additional source of uncertainty.

-The initial conditions as provided by ELUCID are increasingly uncertain on smaller and smaller scales.
-It is unclear whether our detection is limited by this uncertainty, or by other factors, such as the late time evolution of the galaxy spins.

-Overall, we have shown that galaxy shapes of spiral galaxies, explicitly the axis ratios of their images, provide additional information about the initial conditions.
-It is thus possible that including the galaxy shape measurements in the reconstruction efforts such as described in \cite{2013MNRAS.432..894J,2014ApJ...794...94W, 2017PhRvD..96l3502Z,Schmittfull:2017uhh,Hada:2018fde,Zhu:2019gzu} might improve the process of reconstruction of the initial conditions in the Universe, though this prospect warrants further investigation in simulations.
+We also find that observables built from the tidal tensor $\hat T$ are more promising than those built from $\hat I$, the second derivatives of the density field.
+In hindsight, this is easy to understand, because from the Poisson equation we see that relative to $\hat T$, the $\hat I$ field puts higher weight on the small scale data, which are noisier in the reconstruction.

+Overall, given SDSS catalog of galaxy shapes and initial conditions reconstructed from SDSS data, we are not able to find a statistically significant correlation between the two.
+Beyond the systematics study mentioned in the discussion, one area of future study is comparing reconstruction of initial conditions in a simulation, once with and once without galaxy spin data, to study the potential information gain.
+It will also be interesting to see how our analysis improves with the extended galaxy catalogs from DESI and potentially better reconstruction.
+Our work picks two observables that such studies should focus on.

+\acknowledgements{ We thank anonymous referees for their very valuable suggestions, especially regarding various systematic effects.
+We also thank M. Takada and participants of the YITP workshop YITP-T-21-06 on "Galaxy shape statistics and Cosmology" for useful discussions.